emgthomas/reproducible-workflow-template/SETUP.md

     git commit -m "<ADD INFORMATIVE MESSAGE ABOUT THE CHANGES YOU MADE>"

-Finally, you should push your changes to Gitlab:
+Finally, you should push your changes to GitHub:

     git push origin master

 ## Pulling changes

-At the start of any work session, before making any new changes, it is advisable to first check if others have updated the repository by pulling changes from Gitlab:
+At the start of any work session, before making any new changes, it is advisable to first check if others have updated the repository by pulling changes from GitHub:

     git pull origin master